Dieffenbacher: Wood business unit (wood-based panel technologies)

-Dieffenbacher's Wood business unit plans and constructs complete solutions for the wood products industry.
+Dieffenbacher's wood business unit plans and constructs complete solutions for the wood products industry.
 Here, they manufacture production systems for particle board, medium-density fiberboard (MDF), high-density fiberboard (HDF), oriented strand boards (OSB/OSL) as well as laminated veneer lumber (LVL).
 Dieffenbacher supplies solutions from the shredding of the supplied wood to the pressing of the boards all the way to the application of the surface finish.
 A complete system for the manufacture of wooden composite board typically encompasses power-generating facilities, shredding machines, dryers, sieves and sifters, gluing apparatus, controls, forming lines, intermittent or continuous press systems, coating units, finishing-, warehousing- and process control systems as well as online maintenance systems.
 After-sales services and plant modernization are also a part of the range of products and services supplied by the Wood business unit.

-Composites business unit (forming technologies)
+Forming business unit (forming technologies)

-The composites division develops methods, processes and fully automated production plants for the manufacture of fiber-reinforced components.
+The Forming division develops methods, processes and fully automated production plants for the manufacture of fiber-reinforced components.
 Some of the manufacturing processes are the Long Fiber Thermoplastics (LFT) Molding process, the Sheet Molding Compound (SMC) process and the High-Pressure Resin Transfer Molding (HP-RTM) process, among others.
 To mass-produce carbon fiber components using the HP-RTM process, Dieffenbacher produces fully automated, ready-to-use production lines that include a Preform Center.
 They additionally manufacture production lines for hybrid components as well as liquid resin press molding systems.
 Dieffenbacher supplies every element for ready-to-use systems, from the hydraulic presses to the complete automation right down to components for the manufacture of semi-finished products.
-The modernization of plants and their subcomponents is also a part of the Composites business unit's services.
+The modernization of plants and their subcomponents is also a part of the Forming business unit's services.
 Dieffenbacher also steadily develops and combines different composites processes.
 The company works with independent research institutes and carries out joint research projects with customers.
+For the metal forming sector, the machine and plant manufacturer develops hydraulic forming presses and press lines for forming metal and stainless steel.
+These include, for example, hydraulic single presses, embossing presses or automated production lines for the manufacturing of components and solutions for different sectors such as automotive, railroad and store fitting.